TheLegendAli/DeepLab-Context/densecrf/README.md

 ### How to compile the code

 Linux:

-make
+Just run make command (modify Makefile if needed).

-see run_densecrf.sh for examples of input arguments or see the dense_inference.cpp.
+Please see run_densecrf.sh for examples of input arguments or see the dense_inference.cpp.

 ### Caffe wrapper